 We have significant experience in succession planning for closely-held family businesses.
 In this area, we help clients develop a plan to transition a business to a younger generation, taking into consideration the family dynamics, the goals of family members and the management needs of the business.
 This effort often includes preparing buy-sell agreements to help keep a business within a family and to allow children who wish to operate a family business to buy the interest of siblings who want to pursue other interests.
 A succession plan also may include gifting strategies to transfer an ownership interest to children and tax planning to address potential estate tax liability.

-Our estate planners, in conjunction with our litigators, represent executors and beneficiaries in fiduciary litigation and will contests.
+Our estate planning attorneys, in conjunction with our litigators, represent executors and beneficiaries in fiduciary litigation and will contests.
 Disputes between family members can be emotionally charged, requiring special attention to explain and navigate the complex legal process to a successful conclusion.
-Our approach is to work with disputing family members whenever possible to avoid litigation.
+We’ll work with disputing family members whenever possible to avoid litigation.